salsify/omniauth-multi-provider-saml/README.md

 The setup process consists of the following steps:

-1. Add an omniauth-saml monkey patch for omniauth-saml PR [56](https://github.com/PracticallyGreen/omniauth-saml/pull/56).
+1. Add an omniauth-saml monkey patch for omniauth-saml PR [#56](https://github.com/PracticallyGreen/omniauth-saml/pull/56).
 1. Configure your routes to handle SAML routes for multiple identity providers
 1. Configure omniauth-saml to choose the appropriate identity provider

 ### Monkey Patch omniauth-saml

-This step will only be necessary until https://github.com/PracticallyGreen/omniauth-saml/pull/56 merges.
+This step will only be necessary until omniauth-saml PR [#56](https://github.com/PracticallyGreen/omniauth-saml/pull/56) merges.
 Place the following in an initializer:

 ```
 require 'omniauth-saml'